Syn.: Dactylorhiza latifolia (L.) Soó, Orchis sambucina L.

 Dactylorhiza sambucinaDactylorhiza sambucina

-Distribution: European species, occurs scattered from Scandinavia to Mediterranean, rarely in the West, in the South only in mountain areas, eastern distribution borderline runs from the river Dnepr to Caucasus.
+Distribution: European species, occurs scattered from Scandinavia to Mediterranean, rarely in the West, in the South only in mountain areas, eastward to the river Dnepr and Caucasus.

-Threat and Protection: The Elder-flowered Orchid is an endangered and strictly protected plant in some countries (CZ, SK).
+Threat and protection: The Elder-flowered Orchid is an endangered and strictly protected plant in Czechia and Slovakia.
 The species is simultaneously protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Dactylorhiza sambucinaDactylorhiza sambucina